A Letter from Dr. Sisk

 Mary Jane Johnson

-The orchestra, under the direction of Dr. Lawrence Sisk, rehearses on Wednesday evening from late August through May in Ives Hall at Lewis University.
+The orchestra, under the direction of Dr. Benjamin Firer, rehearses on Wednesday evenings from late August through May in Ives Hall at Lewis University.

 All members are expected to comply with the guidelines in the MYSO Handbook.